 Obviously how your door looks is critical!
 Factors such as the size, age and style of your property can all play a part in determining which colour and style is going to work best.
 It’s also worth considering what message you want your door to send out to others: whilst some people will want to make their front door a bold accent, others will prefer a more understated look.

 If you’re not sure what’s going to work best for your home, our extensive portfolio of previous door projects can provide inspiration.
 Follow us on facebook, instagram or pinterest for regular updates.
-As front door experts, we have a wealth of knowledge regarding current trends and innovations.
+As architecture and front door experts, we have a wealth of knowledge regarding current trends and innovations.
 We are always happy to advise on what options are available, enabling you to have all the information you need to make the right decision.

 As one of the main entry points to your home, it’s vital that the front door provides an appropriate level of security.
 A common assumption is that the security of the door depends on the sophistication of the lock: unfortunately, if the door materials, hinges and/or frame is weak, intruders will be able to circumvent the locks, simply by applying force to a weak point.
 A secure door won’t just be well-designed and made from high-quality, durable materials, it will also be well fitted.